• Skip to primary navigation

 If you have decided to start with backyard chickens, you are probably trying to learn all that you can about your new animals!
 Most people keep chickens for eggs, so you might be wondering how long do chickens lay eggs?

-When we got our first chickens, we did research on the different chicken breeds, learned what signs to look for when our chickens would start to lay, which breeds are the highest producers, and if roosters lay eggs (this is an easy way to tell them apart from hens).
+When we got our first chickens, we did research on the different chicken breeds, learned when chickens start to lay eggs, which breeds are the highest producers, and if roosters lay eggs (this is an easy way to sex a chicken and know which are hens or roosters).

 However, at the start of our chicken keeping adventure, we did not ask how many eggs a chicken will lay.